run-ai/docs/docs/Researcher/workloads/workspaces/workspace-v2.md

     Once created, the new data source will be automatically selected.
     *   Optional: Modify the data target location for the selected data source(s).
 12.  __Optional - General settings__:
-    *   Allow the workload to exceed the project quota (workloads running over quota may be preempted and stopped at any time).
+    *   Allow the workload to exceed the project quota.
+Workloads running over quota may be preempted and stopped at any time.
     *   Set the __backoff limit__ before workload failure.
 The backoff limit is the maximum number of retry attempts for failed workloads.
 After reaching the limit, the workload status will change to "Failed."
-(Enter a value between 1 and 100.)
+Enter a value between 1 and 100.
-    *   Set the __timeframe for auto-deletion__ after workload completion or failure (the time after which a completed or failed workload is deleted; if this field is set to 0 seconds, the workload will be deleted automatically).
+    *   Set the __timeframe for auto-deletion__ after workload completion or failure.
+The time after which a completed or failed workload is deleted; if this field is set to 0 seconds, the workload will be deleted automatically.
     *   Set __annotations(s)__
         Kubernetes annotations are key-value pairs attached to the workload.
 They are used for storing additional descriptive metadata to enable documentation, monitoring and automation.
         *   Click __+ANNOTATION__